 - Devote time, thought, and study to the duties and responsibilities of a community college Board member so that I may render effective and creditable service.

-- Work with my fellow Board members in a spirit of harmony and cooperation in spite of differences of opinion that arise during vigorous debates of points of issue.
+- Work with my fellow Board members in a spirit of harmony and cooperation in spite of differences of opinion that arise during vigorous debates on points of issue.

-- Base my personal decision upon all available facts in each situation; vote my honest conviction in every case, unswayed by partisan bias of any kind, therefore, to abide by and uphold the final majority decision to the Board.
+- Base my personal decision upon all available facts in each situation; vote my honest conviction in every case, unswayed by partisan bias of any kind, abide by, and uphold the final majority decision to the Board.